 Current Millard Fuller Legacy Build projects run the gamut from repairs and rebuilds to new home construction in large and small locations.
 Some will be looking to host out-of-town volunteers, while others are focused on engaging volunteers from their local community.
 Here is what we know so far about participating projects.
-Click the “contact” link on each to inquire about how you can get involved.
+(Click site to expand menu and see more details.)

 This is a special project of Fuller Center headquarters to complete “The Farmhouse” that lies between headquarters in Americus and historic Koinonia Farm.
 The Farmhouse is slated to become housing for local volunteers.

 Email President David Snell at email@example.com to learn more about this project.

 Build will be held May 2-May 8, 2021 with a kickoff dinner Sunday night and house dedication on the concluding Saturday.
 Build days will be Monday-Friday, 8 a.m. to 4 p.m.